 Your domain name is the URL people will type into a browser to reach your website.
 A business called The Puppy Obedience School could register the domain name puppyobedienceschool.com, for instance.
 Registering your domain name will both ensure you own the domain you want your website to be at, and provide you with the domain that will become the last part of your business email address.

 Finding the right domain can be a challenge, since so many of the options for .com are already taken.
 Brainstorm the best words and phrases that represent your business and use a domain search tool to figure out what’s available.
 Once you find one you like, you can register it there in the same place as you performed your search.

 If you can’t get your business name as a .com, consider if a .net or .biz domain extension will work just as well for you.

 Step 2: Sign up for web hosting.

-In order to access the tools you need to create an email address for the domain you registered, you need to sign up for web hosting.
+In order to access the tools required to create an email address for your domain, you need web hosting.
 In addition to enabling you to set up a business email, web hosting is a necessary element for getting your website online.